Ankit2300/Multi-Store-Project-/README.md

 # Multi-Store-Project-
-I have done data analysis on the dataset “Multi‐ store data” by preparing a Dashboard so that we could improve sell of the multi‐store.
+I have done data analysis on the dataset “Multi-store data” by preparing a Dashboard so that we could improve sell of the multi‐store.